 Some of the products in this review have very few features and do little more than transmit sound from one device to another.
-You may be thinking, well that's what these products are for, what else should they do?
-While we'd love it if they made breakfast or took out the trash, but we aren't actually looking for features outside the realm of reality.
-We are looking for attributes that help them function better and make using them easier.
-About half of the monitors offer a sound activation feature, something we think is an essential feature that makes using a monitor easier and will help you get more precious sleep.
-This feature keeps a parent device quiet when baby is not making noise, so it doesn't sit transmitting white noise, room sounds, or chronic static, that would keep you needlessly awake.
+You may be thinking, well, that's what these products are for; what else should they do?
+While we'd love it if they made breakfast or took out the trash, we aren't looking for features outside the realm of reality.
+We want attributes that help the monitors function better or make using them easier.
+Several monitors offer a sound activation feature, something we think is an essential feature that will help you get more coveted sleep.
+This feature keeps a parent device quiet when the baby is not making noise, so it doesn't transmit white noise, room sounds, or chronic static, which could keep light sleepers needlessly awake.

 Electromagnetic Field Levels (EMF)

-There is no doubt that short-term exposure to very high levels of electromagnetic fields can be harmful to health.
+There is no doubt that short-term exposure to very high levels of electromagnetic fields can harm health.
 Current public concern focuses on possible long-term health effects caused by exposure to electromagnetic fields at levels below those required to trigger acute biological responses.

 — WHO, Electromagnetic Fields (EMF)

 All of the monitors in this review emit some level of EMF.
-Most of them had average values under 1 when tested at 6 feet from the baby device, but a few managed to come in over 1.
-Most of the values were below the levels we saw in our video products, but none of them managed to drop below 0.50.
-In addition to having generally lower EMF values, the sound products can also be placed further away from baby, which should help limit exposure even further.
-It is good to know that the unit can be placed as far away from baby as possible and still work well.
-This makes choosing a sound product better than video options if you are concerned about EMF in the event that further study shows a link between EMF and health risks to developing systems.
+Most of them had average values under 1 V/m when tested at 6 feet from the baby device, but a few managed to exceed 1 V/m.
+Most of the values were below the levels we saw in our video products.
+In addition to having generally lower EMF values, the sound products can also sit further away from the baby, which should help limit exposure even further.
+It is good to know that the unit can be placed as far away from the baby as possible and still work well.
+These results make choosing a sound product better than video options if you are concerned about EMF.

-The Angelcare AC701 has the lowest average level of EMF at 6 feet from the baby unit with a reading of 0.55 (V/m).
-This measurement did not include a test while using the movement pad portion of the monitor.
-The monitor with the highest EMF reading is the Safety 1st High Def, with a disappointing value of 1.44, a reading more on par with the video products.
-Given this monitor's general lack of awesomeness though, it should be easy to discount it on any number of metrics than its EMF reading alone.
-Our two award winners, the Philips SCD570/10 has a respectable reading of 0.60 for the average at 6 feet and the VTech was higher with a reading of 0.74.
-No matter which monitor you decide to purchase we do suggest you move it at least 6 feet away from the baby's crib, and most monitors will still work quite adequately from the other side of the room.
-(Keep in mind that EMF levels generally decline rapidly with distance, so by locating your monitor across the room, you dramatically reduce the EMF your baby will be exposed to).
-These precautions will help limit your baby's exposure to EMF, which we think is a good thing.
+The Hatch Rest+ has the lowest average level of EMF at 6 feet from the baby unit, with a reading of 0.43 V/m; the HelloBaby HB180 tested the same.
+The monitor with the highest EMF reading is the VTech DM221, with a disappointing value of 3.11 V/m!
+Given that many competitors in all monitor types are below 2, this feels extra high.
+No matter which product you decide to purchase, we suggest you move it at least 6 feet away from the baby's crib, and most sound monitors (unlike video or movement) will still work well from the other side of the room.
+Remember that EMF levels usually decline rapidly with distance, so by locating your monitor across the room, you dramatically reduce the EMF exposure to your baby.
+These precautions will help limit your baby's exposure to EMF, which we think is good.

-Our EMF level measurements were not factored into our overall rating scores, since the best current scientific data available suggests that low-level EMF from sources like sound monitors do not represent a known health risk to humans.
+Our EMF level measurements were not factored into our overall rating scores.
+The best current scientific data suggests that low-level EMF from sources like sound monitors does not represent a known health risk to humans.

-We tested the battery life in all the parent devices of these monitors.
-Only a few products offered battery backup capabilities in their baby units, but it is important to understand that the batteries in the baby units are just a backup stopgap for power outages, they are not intended for extended use for the entire night.
-In addition, not all product parent devices are rechargeable.
-This means if you use them regularly without their AC adapters, then you will be changing batteries on a regular basis, weekly or more often.
+We tested the battery life in the parent devices of these monitors.
+Only a few products offered battery backup capabilities in the baby units.
+It is important to understand that the batteries in the baby units are only a backup stopgap for power outages; they are not intended for extended use overnight.
+Also, not all parent devices are rechargeable.
+This lack of rechargeability means that you will frequently be changing batteries if you use them regularly without their AC adapters.